cortado-mobile-solutions/apidoc-mdm/docs/auth.md

 # Overview
 This section describes the authentication process with the Cortado MDM API.
 In order to perform any API requests, an **access token** is required to authenticate any calls.
+Use the header *cms-dhsc* with the value *true* or *1* if the response http code should always be 200.
+In this case the *success* field within the response indicates a successful request only if the value is *true*.
+A failed request will return a response with a detailed error message within the *errormessage* field.

 ## Authentication Request
 An access token can be issued for **admin or user access**.
 A user token can only be used for managing devices of the authenticated user.
 An admin token grants access to all devices of the managed tenant.